Unidata/jpattern/README.md

+# JPattern - Snobol4-Style Pattern Matching Primitives for Java

-# Project Description
+## Project Description

-* Last Updated: January 12, 2014
+* Last Updated: January 29, 2014
-* Latest Version: Jpattern 2.0
+* Latest Version: Jpattern 2.1
 * Minimum JDK Level: JDK 1.5

 The goal of the **jpattern** project is to provide